-All of our Board Certified physicians have received special training in the unique care of pediatric ENT problems.
-For more than a decade we have focused on caring for pediatric patients as part of our core mission.
-We understand how these problems can affect the whole family and are ready to care for your child with fast, complete and compassionate service.
+All of our Board-Certified physicians have received special training in the unique care of pediatric ENT problems.
+For nearly 25 years, we have focused on caring for pediatric patients as part of our core mission.
+We understand how these problems can affect the whole family and are ready to care for your child with fast, complete, and compassionate service.

 Providing Relief.
 Creating Smiles.